spencercarnage/personal/src/content/blog/tailwind-codemod.md

 TemplateLiteral
 ```

 This is a truncated list.
-A mature code base will probably have much more.
+A mature code base could have more.
 For
-this post, this list will be suffice.
+this post, this list will suffice.

 ## Writing the Codemod

-With this list, I wrote a `transform.mjs` codemod in `tailwind-codemod` with the
+With this list, I wrote a `transform.mjs` codemod in `tailwind-codemod`:
-following content:

 ```js
 import classLookUp from "./tw-classes-map.json";